Hermaeus: Imitations by Indo-Scythian and Yuezhi invaders

 Hermaeus posthumous issue struck by Indo-Scythians near Kabul, c.
-80-75 BCE.
+80–75 BC.

 Tetradrachm of Kujula Kadphises (c.
 30-80 CE) in the style of Hermaeus.
 Obverse with Hermaeus-style diademed bust.
 Corrupted Greek legend: ΒΑΣΙΛΕΩΣ ΣΤΗΡΟΣΣΥ ΕΡΜΑΙΟΥ, "(of) Saviour King Hermaeus".
 Reverse with Heracles standing with club and lion skin.
 Kharoṣṭhī legend reads: "Kujula Kadphises ruler of the Kushans, steadfast in the Law ("Dharma").
 British Museum.

 These events may have initiated an alliance between the Greeks and the Yuezhi (even possibly a dynastic alliance), explaining why the Yuezhi gained pre-eminence after the reign of Hermaeus.
 However the Yuezhi invaders imitated Hermaeus' coinage style possibly after taking over his kingdom, thereby depicting themselves as his successors.
 The early Kushan ruler Heraios even imitated Hermaeus' name on his coins but misspelled it by leaving out the letter 'M'.
 Therefore the name Heraios is a corrupted version of Hermaios.
 The first true Kushan emperor Kujula Kadphises associated himself with Hermaeus on his coins, but it is also possible that this ruler was identical to the aforementioned Heraios.